ibm-cloud-docs/account/iam-token-exp.md

 | {{site.data.keyword.cloud}} Console | N/A | N/A |
 | {{site.data.keyword.cloud}} CLI |         | ![Checkmark icon](../icons/checkmark-icon.svg) |
 | API call                        |         |                                                |
-{: caption="Table 1.
-Sessions and refresh token availability - Service IDs" caption-side="bottom"}
+{: caption="Sessions and refresh token availability - Service IDs" caption-side="bottom"}
 {: summary="When a session is created or not depends on a combination of the identity type and login type."}
 {: #table03}
 {: tab-title="Service IDs"}